 I marked it in my cookbook that I fixed this for the first time while sailing into Avalon on July 25, 1980.
 Mark, my third child, was turning 21 the next day, so we celebrated that night.

 Split pea soup became another tradition on all our homeward bound trips after a week or more at sea.
 It’s a good thing stoves on a sailboat are gimbaled so that they remain steady and the soup doesn’t slop out when we are heeled over on a good run.

 Brown up some bacon ends and pieces in a pan, then add chopped onion and slivers of carrot and cook slightly.
 Add a package of split peas and water.
 Add seasonings.
 I put in pepper, oregano, marjoram, bay leaf, or whatever I have on hand.
 Simmer until peas and veggies are cooked, but I like to leave the peas slightly lumpy for a hearty soup.
 It thickens as it stands, but like the bread, it rarely has time to stand.

 A big mug of hot pea soup with freshly baked bread slathered in butter seemed to make it easier to head back home.
 There was no hardtack for us!

-Even though I am no longer known as the “BOATLDY,” I still fix this soup, and serve it along with biscuits, garlic bread, corn bread, or my fast no-knead whole wheat bread.
-It is a wonderful rustic and earthy meal for visiting friends – and especially on those coolish evenings in Ocean View.
+Even though I am no longer known as the “BOATLDY,” I still fix this soup, and serve it along with biscuits, garlic bread, cornbread, or my fast no-knead whole wheat bread.
+It is a wonderfully rustic and earthy meal for visiting friends – and especially on those coolish evenings that we can experience, even here in Hawaii.
 A few fresh herbs from my herb garden add extra flavor.